Battle of Tangier (1437): Alternative timeline

 The timeline and events proposed above follows that reported by royal chronicler Ruy de Pina.
 However, Frei João Álvares, who was an eyewitness to the battle, places the dates and events on a somewhat different timeline. Álvares reports that Tangier was assaulted immediately on the first day the expeditionary force arrived (September 13), a second assault within a couple of days (September 14 or September 15).
 The first attack by a Moroccan relief army is placed on September 16, another the next day (September 17), before the larger set piece encounter in the valley and the sally by the Tangier garrison (September 19). Álvares reports a third failed assault (Pina's second) on Tangier on September 20.
 The arrival of Abu Zakariya's army and the battle of Tangiers is dated on September 25.
 The second Moroccan assault on the siege camp on September 26, and the first emissaries sent by the Portuguese to the Marinid camp right after.
 The seven-hour assault of the siege camp is dated September 28, with the opening of talks in the aftermath.
 Two more Moroccan assaults (October 1 and October 3) are reported before the truce finally holds.
 The finalization of the agreement and swapping of the hostages occurs on October 16 and signing of treaty on October 17.

 It is worth remarking that both chroniclers seem to agree that one week elapsed between Abu Zakariya's arrival and the truce and opening of talks.
 Where Álvares differs most significantly is in suggesting that talks dragged out for another two weeks.
-Unless the Moroccans allowed the entry of supplies into the siege camp during that interlude, the conditions in the Portuguese siege camp at the end must have been quite dire.
+Unless the Marinids allowed the entry of supplies into the siege camp during that interlude, the conditions in the Portuguese siege camp at the end must have been quite dire.